wavemotion-dave/A7800DS/README.md

 games have defaults that look good enough.
 Some games will cut off a few pixel lines at the top and bottom - but they will still be perfectly playalbe.
 Such is life with only 192 vertical pixels to play with on the DS!

+Recent versions of the emulator have a magnifying glass icon that will zoom and center the display to 1:1 of the actual 7800 output.
+This will crop some pixels off the sides and top/bottom but is useful to temporarily zoom up to enter things like high scores where the text may be hard to read when shrunk down.

 Frame Skipping can be OFF (show all frames), Moderate (Show 3/4 frames) or Agressive (only show 1/2 frames).
 The latter is only really needed for the DS-Lite/Phat where the faster DSi CPU isn't available.

-Don't touch the DMA Cycle Adjustment unless you understand them... and most people don't :)
+Don't touch the DMA Cycle Adjustment unless you understand them... and most people don't - sometimes including the developer :)

 Press START to save off your configuration - if you made changes you should re-load the game to ensure all settings are applied.